 MD/PhD students who return to the third year of medical school must complete the same clinical requirements as other medical students during a period of two years, which includes an appreciable amount of elective time, or in a more condensed period with less elective time.
 Careful planning, in consultation with the clinical advisors and MD/PhD directors, will afford students the smoothest transition back to clinical medicine.
 Enough flexibility also exists so that elective time may be shifted to the beginning of an academic year to allow an MD/PhD student to finish up experimental or dissertation work.
 Thus students are readily able to enter clerkships at various times between July and August.
 Many students will have completed the requirements without losing any of their clinical elective time.
 They may, and often do, choose to spend some of that elective time in the laboratory, continuing offshoots of their projects.
 Several other students have used that elective time during the final phase of the Program to explore research programs elsewhere, e.g. at the NIH.
 Students entering the fourth MD year should investigate the USMLE time limit set by some states for taking Step 3.
-Students should check the USMLE website (www.usmle.org) for further details.
-Licensure is determined by state and students may wish to refer to the following website to obtain additional information: http://www.fsmb.org.
+Students should check the USMLE website for further details.
+Licensure is determined by state and students may wish to refer to the Federation of State Medical Boards website for more information.
 MD/PhD students should refer to other sections of the handbook for further details on the USMLE, information on clinical career choices and residency programs.